 Formerly a professional musician, Richard’s musical groups were conveniently booked near a number of the country’s finest fly fishing destinations in Washington, Oregon, Idaho, California, Colorado, Montana and Wyoming enabling him to fine-tune his fly fishing skills.
 He is a former Vice President and member of the Land of Sky Trout Unlimited Chapter, a volunteer for Casting for Recovery retreats, a collector of antique bamboo fly rods and a big fan of the Green Bay Packers.

-As the Biltmore Store Manager, Guide and an instructor for our Fly Fishing, Fly Tying and Casting Classes and Fly Fishing Schools, Richard has a great passion for teaching and sharing his knowledge and experience from the 40 plus years he‘s been fishing (20 of which have been in WNC and Tennessee).
-Whether it’s chasing Backcountry Brookies along the Blue Ridge Parkway, Midge Fishing for lunker trout on the Davidson River, fighting the acrobatic Rainbows of the Cherokee Trophy Water, catching the Sulphur Hatch on the South Holston River, or stalking Smallmouth Bass on the French Broad River, Richard has the knowledge and experience to provide beginners and advanced anglers the Fly Fishing Adventure you’re seeking.
+As a guide and an instructor for our Fly Fishing, Fly Tying and Casting Classes and Fly Fishing Schools, Richard has a great passion for teaching and sharing his knowledge and experience from the 40 plus years he‘s been fishing (20 of which have been in WNC and Tennessee).
+Whether it’s chasing Backcountry Brookies along the Blue Ridge Parkway or in the Pisgah National Forest, midge fishing for lunker trout on the Davidson River, fighting the acrobatic Rainbows of the Cherokee Trophy Water, catching the Sulphur Hatch on the South Holston River or stalking Smallmouth Bass on the French Broad River, Richard has the knowledge and experience to provide beginners or advanced anglers the Fly Fishing Adventure you’re seeking.

 Richard believes in three essentials for a successful guided fly fishing trip: